 Nmeso Nnebedum 6-0 Sr Kalamazoo Loy-Norrix: Less than a week after the camp, Nnebedum and his family were visiting Spring Arbor University, and it’s easy to see why they like him.
 Big body, a strong lefty driver.
 Though he’d usually convert, sometimes over-dribbled.
 Knows how to shake loose either to get into the lane or take quick-release, nice-looking jumpers.
 Separated himself on the defensive end with how he squared up and relished the challenge of going against guards with bigger “names.”

 RJ Taylor 5-9 8th Midland Dow: Turned the corner with ease in drills, even going against the top upperclassman point guards in camp.
 Finished better as the day went on, and is adept at going off two feet around the rim Villanova style.
 He did it from the outside as well, closing the afternoon by making nine 3s in a single game.
 One of the top 2023 guards in Michigan.

-Will Smythe 6-1 So Warren De La Salle: He played on an underclassmen team with some guards who just didn’t get it, yet, and there was one-on-one play an not much flow, and sometimes Smythe got caught up in that, but that’s not going to happen in the winter at DLS which makes him a very promising prospect considering the skill that was on display.
+Will Smythe 6-1 So Warren De La Salle: He played on an underclassmen team with some guards who just didn’t get it, yet.
+Thus there was one-on-one play an not much flow, and sometimes Smythe got caught up in it.
+But that’s not going to happen in the winter at DLS which makes him a very promising prospect considering the skill that was on display.
 High-end handles, able to split the defense and finish with English.
 Sometimes fell in love with the highlight play which hurt his efficiency.
 The kid of prospect who will lap a lot of guys who are better known, for now, in the 2021 class.

 Evan Thomas 6-4 Sr Okemos: Deceptive because he tends to play upright, just playing to his advantage as that helped set up his drives as well as his competent shooting.
 Showed bounce to finish offer either foot.
 Well-coached, the drills came easy to him.
 No prima donna guard, there’s little task on the court Thomas isn’t eager to try, and will create his own luck going to get the ball off the glass.
 High-end grades make Thomas an even more attractive recruit.